Phones · Resale guide

 Common Scams to Watch For (India 2026)

 Fake Battery Health Reading.
-Some apps or modified software can spoof battery health percentages.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
-Always test the phone for at least 30 minutes.
+Some apps or modified software can spoof battery health percentages to show a higher reading than actual.
+The real test is actual usage.
+If a phone shows 90% battery health but dies in 3-4 hours of light use, the reading is likely fake.
+Always test the phone for a good hour if possible.

 Seller’s Guide — How to Maximize Your Motorola Moto G96 Resale